JarasIau/nocvy/README.md

 I was highly inspired by [this](https://stackoverflow.com/questions/35747235/python-requests-threads-processes-vs-io) question in my tool selection.
 This boosted the speed to the incredible 576 rps (on a 5G wifi).
 I am planning to make a uri normalization algorithm to make the program more human-usable.
--

 Implemented very basic exception handling.
 One step closer to normal logging.

+Separated src/ into src/ and unsafe/
+"Safe" code (with error handling, etc.) will be in src/
+So if you don't want to look at the code littered with try-catches - look into the unsafe directory.

 ## License:
 SWDET - Simple Website Directory Enumeration Tool; SWDET-MT - Simple Website Directory Enumeration Tool - Multi Threaded